 Abbot, Small Church Fight Atheists’ Bid to Force IRS to Censor Church Sermons

-Washington, D.C. –The Becket Fund for Religious Liberty, on behalf of an Anglican priest and his church, Holy Cross Anglican Church , moved to intervene in a lawsuit by the Freedom From Religion Foundation (FFRF) seeking to force the IRS to punish houses of worship for preaching on moral issues in a way that has political implications.
+Washington, D.C. – Becket, on behalf of an Anglican priest and his church, Holy Cross Anglican Church , moved to intervene in a lawsuit by the Freedom From Religion Foundation (FFRF) seeking to force the IRS to punish houses of worship for preaching on moral issues in a way that has political implications.

-“Given recent IRS abuses, only a group like FFRF could want to force the IRS into the sermon censorship business,” said Daniel Blomberg, Legal Counsel for the Becket Fund.
+“Given recent IRS abuses, only a group like FFRF could want to force the IRS into the sermon censorship business,” said Daniel Blomberg, Legal Counsel for Becket.
 “Ministers preaching the truth to power helped start the American Revolution, stop slavery, and end racial segregation.
 Despite what FFRF wants, the tax man has no role in editing sermons.”

 As the vicar of Holy Cross, Father Malone—who is also a Benedictine abbot—has a duty to provide religious guidance to his congregation on how to faithfully live as Christians.
 Under Anglican theology, this includes seeking justice and protecting the disadvantaged in society, especially those who are threatened by unjust laws.
 Father Malone believes that reversing unjust laws requires rejecting unjust lawmakers, and thus preaches openly about both.